Considering adding dental SEO to your digital marketing strategy?

 I’ll cover more about keywords a little bit later.

-Keep in mind: although you can add up to 750 characters to describe your business, only the first 250 characters show up in search.
-That means you want to put your best marketing into those first 250 characters.
+Keep in mind—although you can add up to 750 characters to describe your business, only the first 250 characters show up in search.
+That means you want to put your best work into those first 250 characters.

-If you don’t know how to promote your business in short and sweet sentences, it might be a good idea to hire a copywriter.
+If you don’t know how to promote your business in a concise way, it might be a good idea to hire a copywriter.

-It’s the Mobile Era.
-You’ll find that many of your customers will search for a dentist on their smartphones.
+It’s the mobile era, which means that many of your customers will likely be searching for a dentist on their smartphones.

 If they find your listing, they’ll likely visit your website.
 That’s why you need a website that looks terrific on a mobile platform.